chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 4. Click port group, ADD port group.
 5. Give it the name `Lab Network`, asign it to `VLAN 0`, assign it to `vSwitch0`which is the default virtual switch.

-#### Preparing base images for every OS
+### Preparing base images for every OS
 Deploying to Vagrant and applying things like powershell config during deployment will be a lot easier if the VMs are prepped.
 So make a new directory and call it PrepSever2016.
-Copy hte contents of the VM folder that's in .vagrant.d/boxes/repoNameOfVM
+Copy the entire directory of the VM `.vagrant.d/boxes/repoNameOfVM` to a new directory.
-Boot the box in VMware workstation and prepare the following:
+Before booting the VM in Workstation, set up a file share, because transfering files to the box is necessary.
+Proceed to boot the box in VMware workstation and prepare the following:

+ #### 1. Fix accounts
+ Enable the local Administrator account by going to control panel -> Users -> set a password for the Administrator account -> Log out -> Log in as Administrator using the new password
+ Then go into control panel -> Users -> Remove an account -> Remove the Vagrant account -> Click delete files

- #### 1. Install VMware tools through the VMware workstation interface
+ #### 2. Install VMware tools

+ Do it through the VMware workstation interface.
+Should be self explanatory.
- bla bla
- #### 2. Windows Update through WU.ps1 script
+ #### 3. Windows Update

-3. Sysprep with WinRM commands
+ Use this WU.ps1 script: link
+ Open powershell.exe as an Administrator
+ Import-Module C:\Users\Administrator\Desktop\WU.ps1

+ #### 4. Run Sysprep

-The administrator password, the autologin password and time zone must be changed.
+Sysprep will be done through the XML file provided here: link The Administrator password, the autologin password and time zone must be changed.
 Look up Microsoft time zones values here: https://msdn.microsoft.com/en-us/library/ms912391(v=winembedded.11).aspx

-Before doing the sysprep an Administrator account must be added and the vagrant account disabled.

 Perform sysprep with the following command.
-OOBE is Out Of Box Experience, the startup screen.
+OOBE is Out Of Box Experience, the startup screen welcome bullshit.
 The script itself preps the system and enables WinRM.

 ` C:\windows\system32\sysprep\sysprep.exe /generalize /oobe /shutdown /unattend:c\users\vagrant\desktop\sysprep.xml `